Diploma in Fundamentals of Hospitality and Tourism Co-op

 You will have at least 630 guided learning hours, followed by 600 practicum hours in an established hospitality establishment in Canada.

-Your work placement will help you apply the theories you learn to practical business situations and we help you secure your work placement by sending you for interviews.
+Your work placement will help you apply the theories you learn to practical business situations and we will help you secure your work placement by sending you for interviews.

-The modules are:
+The modules include:

 1. Introduction to Hospitality and Tourism